top of page

 • 4 min read

-The key insight for salespeople is that success is as much about shaping the customer's decision criteria and decision process by offering knowledgable guidance as it is about pitching your product.
+The Challenger Sale's key insight is that success is as much about proving that the customer needs to act and shaping their decision criteria to set your product up to win as it is about pitching your product.

 The End of Relationship Selling